AdamSlack/hapax.xyz/README.md

 # hapax.xyz

-Personal Site, frequently changes, currently serves as a means of sharing markdown posts.
+Personal Site mostly for messing about with stuff, frequently changes, currently serves as a means of sharing markdown posts.

 ## Posts